opensafely-core/opencodelists/DEVELOPERS.md

 ### Run local development server

 The development server can be run locally, as described below, or in [docker](#using-docker-for-development-and-tests).

+To use Django Debug Toolbar in development, set `DDT_ENABLED`.
+It is not enabled by default because it adds tens of seconds to the load time of some pages.

 #### Set up/update local dev environment